Navigation

 By Cmglee, CC BY-SA 4.0, via Wikimedia Commons

-U.S. President Ronald Reagan permitted civilian use of GPS after the airliner KAL 007 was shot down by Soviet interceptor aircraft; the aircraft had strayed into prohibited airspace due to a navigation error.
+U.S. President Ronald Reagan permitted civilian use of GPS after the airliner KAL 007 was shot down by Soviet interceptor aircraft.
+The aircraft had strayed into prohibited airspace due to a navigation error.

 Map projection